 Americans with Disabilities Act

 The Americans with Disabilities Act of 1990 (ADA) is the civil rights guarantee for persons with disabilities in the United States.
 It protects from discrimination against individuals with a disability.
-The ADA extends civil rights protection for people with disabilities to employment in the public and private sectors, transportation, public accommodations, services provided by state and local government, and telecommunication relay services.
+The ADA extends civil rights protection for people with disabilities to employment in the public and private sectors, transportation, public accommodations, state and local government services, and telecommunication relay services.
 Appropriate accommodations for students with disabilities are mandated, and modifications must be made as needed in policies, practices, and procedures that assure accessibility of examinations and courses.
-This mandate includes all aspects of academic and non-academic activities, including admissions and recruitment, admission to programs, academic adjustments, financial assistance, and counseling.
+This mandate includes academic and non-academic activities, including admissions and recruitment, program entry, academic adjustments, financial assistance, and counseling.

 Statement of Self-Advocacy

 The college promotes student self-advocacy.
 This philosophy promotes independence and develops the skills students need to function successfully in the world of work.
-The mission of ECC’s Disabilities Services is to adapt ECC’s general services to the individual and specialized needs of students with disabilities to provide equal access to all programs and facilities for “otherwise qualified” students with disabilities.
-The goal is to integrate students with disabilities into the college and to help them participate in and benefit from the programs and activities enjoyed by all students.
+The mission of ECC’s Disability Services is to adapt the general services of the college to the individual and specialized needs of students with disabilities to provide equal access to all programs and facilities for “otherwise qualified” students with disabilities.
+The goal is to integrate students with disabilities into the college and help them participate in and benefit from the programs and activities enjoyed by all students.

 Process for Receiving Accommodations

 Persons who wish to apply for accommodations for a disability should complete the following steps:

 - See the Student Support Counselor in the Student Services Department.